kwur/new-kwur-site/_posts/2009-11-07-34-years-of-debauchery.md

   </p>

   <div>
     <span style="font-family: arial,sans,sans-serif; font-size: 13px; white-space: pre-wrap;"><span style="font-size: medium;">Last night some devoted DJs stayed up all night, broadcasting continuously from 8 pm to 6 am.
-For the final 3 hours, we counted down with a song from each year since KWUR&#8217;s founding in 1976, right up to 2009.
-Decisions were made by committee so don&#8217;t blame me if you don&#8217;t like the selections.</span></span>
+For the final 3 hours, we counted down with a song from each year since KWUR’s founding in 1976, right up to 2009.
+Decisions were made by committee so don’t blame me if you don’t like the selections.</span></span>
   </div>

   <p>